brooksmast1 (21K)

 Louise Brooks (1906-1985) was a silent screen actress in the late 1920's who, while only being active for 5 years, became an icon of the flapper era with her signature Dutch bob haircut and devil-may-care attitude.

-November 14th 2006 marks the 100th birthday of the legend and I decided to take this opportunity to create a small tribute page to her and her work.
+November 14th 2006 marked the 100th birthday of the legend and I decided to take the opportunity to create this small tribute page to her and her work.

-Brooks is best known for the film Die Büchse der Pandora (1929) which was filmed in Germany and directed by G.W.
+Brooks is best known for the film Pandora's Box/Die Büchse der Pandora (1929) which was filmed in Germany and directed by G.W.
 Pabst.
 Brook's character, Lulu, creates the icon of the jazz age.
-Lulu destroys the lives of a father and son who both compete for her love before she herself becomes the victim of the infamous Jack the Ripper.
+Lulu destroys the lives of a father and son who both compete for her love before she herself becomes the victim of a tragic ending.

-Other films she did with Pabst include Das Tagebuch einer Verlorenen (1929) and Prix de beautè (Miss Europe) (1930)
+Other films she did with Pabst include Diary of a Lost Girl/Tagebuch einer Verlorenen (1929) and Beauty Prize/Prix de beautè (Miss Europe) (1930)

 She had left Hollywood for Europe after refusing to take a pay cut when sound came to the film industry.
 One of the bosses of Paramount, B.P.
 Schulberg , then put out the story that her voice didn't record well.
 When Brooks returned to the states she found that her career was pretty much over as other studios wouldn't touch her.